barisonalisson/python-edmonds-karp/README.md

 python -m unittest tests.test_edmonds_karp
 ```

-## Input Format

-The algorithm expects the graph to be represented as an adjacency matrix where:
-- `capacity[i][j]` represents the capacity of the edge from vertex `i` to vertex `j`
-- `0` indicates no direct connection between vertices
-- All capacities must be non-negative (the algorithm raises a ValueError for negative capacities)

 ## Limitations

 1. This implementation uses an adjacency matrix, which is efficient for dense graphs but uses O(V²) space even for sparse graphs.